USS Gonzalez: Service history

-On 1 March 2006, she rescued the crew of an Iranian ship, whose engine and rudder were broken down since 18 February.
+On 1 March 2006, the ship rescued the crew of an Iranian ship, whose engine and rudder were broken down since 18 February.
 The Iranian crew were returned to Iran.
 She was involved in the action of 18 March 2006 with suspected pirates, along with the cruiser USS Cape St. George.
-The two US warships exchanged fire with the suspected pirates about 25 nmi off the coast of Somalia.
+The two ships exchanged fire with the suspected pirates about 25 nmi off the coast of Somalia.
 Initial reports indicated that one suspected pirate was killed and five others wounded.

 On 17 July 2006, CNN reported that Gonzalez would be deployed to help in evacuation efforts of American citizens from Lebanon in the midst of the 2006 Israel-Lebanon conflict.
-On 26 July 2006, Frank James of The Chicago Tribune reported on the evacuation efforts of Gonzalez.

 In May 2022, Gonzalez was homeported out of Naval Station Norfolk and a part of Destroyer Squadron 28, along with Carrier Strike Group 8 led by the USS Harry S. Truman.